 We’ve put together a list of websites that pay writers a decent amount of money.

-And because we didn’t just want to give you just a plain ole’ list, we curated the best pitching advice from the pitching requirements on every website.
+And because we didn’t just want to give you just a plain ole’ list, we curated the best pitching advice from the pitching guidelines on every website.

 Pay: Extended guides pay $150-$250, depending on the topic.
 Articles pay $50-$75.